QueraTeam/django-qsessions/README.rst

 =================================

-`django-user-sessions`_ has the same functionality, but only implements the ``db`` backend.
+`django-user-sessions`_ has the same functionality, but only extends the ``db`` backend.
 Using a cache can improve performance.

 We got ideas and some codes from django-user-sessions.
 Many thanks to `Bouke Haarsma`_ for writing django-user-sessions.